embeddings-benchmark/mteb/docs/reproducible_workflow.md

 1. **Add a ModelMeta**

 Add a ModelMeta object to `mteb/models/*`.
-This object among other things contain:
+This object among other things contains:
     - `model_name`: The name of the model, e.g. "sentence-transformers/all-MiniLM-L6-v2".
     - `revision`: The revision id of the model
     - `languages`: The list of languages the model is trained on.
     - ...

-You might addionally want to specify additional parameters like whether the model is open source, framework, etc.
+You may additionally want to specify parameters like whether the model is open-source, framework, etc.

-2. **If you model is not a SentenceTransformer compatible**
+2. **If your model is not compatible with SentenceTransformer**

 Additionally specify the `loader` in the ModelMeta object.
 This is a function that loads the model and returns a mteb compatible `Encoder` model.
 For the `Encoder` class, see `mteb/encoder_interface.py`.